LorenzoCW/YouTube-History-Parser/README.md

 # YouTube History Parser for Google Takeout

 This is a Python script for processing YouTube viewing history extracted via Google Takeout.
 The program extracts details from each record (such as title, link, view date, channel, etc.) using BeautifulSoup.
-It then organizes this data for visualizing statistics and graphs about the activity, such as the most watched videos, the most accessed channels, viewing trends by date, among others.
+It then organizes this data for visualizing statistics and graphs about the activity, such as the most watched videos, the most accessed channels, viewing trends by date, and more.

 ### Read in:  [![pt-br](https://img.shields.io/badge/lang-pt--br-green.svg)](https://github.com/LorenzoCW/YouTube-History-Parser/blob/main/README.pt-br.md)